eclipse/ecf/README.md

 To contribute or find out what's going on right now, please join the [ecf-dev mailing list](https://accounts.eclipse.org/mailing-list/ecf-dev) or contact project lead Scott Lewis at github username: scottslewis

 ## Services, Training and Support
-For Remote Services training, support, or expert OSGi or Eclipse development please contact slewis at composent.com, github: scottslewis via email or bring it up on the ECF dev mailing list.
+For Remote Services training, support, or expert OSGi or Eclipse development please contact slewis at composent.com, alt: scottslewis at gmail.com via email or bring it up on the [ecf-dev mailing list](https://accounts.eclipse.org/mailing-list/ecf-dev)

 ### Contributing to ECF
 Contributions are always welcome!